Docker

 rclone

-tag is updated to the latest release.
+tag is updated to match the release.

-Every week, the latest
+Each week, the latest

 Scheduling with docker compose